Sunday, December 22, 2024

 Pluboard Interview: Nigerian-American helping many pass top U.S. nursing exams aims for more

-Most successful candidates are Nigerians, and Chioma Okeke’s Choosing Nursing hopes to set up physical teaching centres in the U.S. and in Nigeria.
+Some 40% to 60% of over 1000 candidates supported are Nigerians, and Chioma Okeke’s Choosing Nursing hopes to set up physical teaching centres in the U.S. and in Nigeria.

 As a young nurse, Chioma Okeke started a blog in 2012 with a simple goal: to share her experiences as a nurse.
 She regularly posted about her work, but her readers wanted more than that.
 Many lamented they struggled to pass two key U.S. nursing certification exams and sought her help.